Thuggonaut/42IC_Ring02_Minitalk/README.md

 🔹 **6.
 How do we get the server to print the string received from the client?**
 - As the `send_bits` function iterates through each bit of the character, it sends the appropriate signals to the server to convey the binary representation of the character.
 - The server then interprets these signals to reconstruct the original character.
+Once a character is reconstructed, it can be printed.

 🔹 **7.
 We need it to print the string quickly.
 What changes the duration of the printing?**